 1971 Outstanding Contributions Through Service to the Profession of Clinical Chemistry

-Miriam Reiner was one of the founding members of AACC in 1948.
-The Capital Section honored her memory by naming one of its awards after her and the section posted a brief biographical sketch which highlights her contributions.
+Miriam Reiner was one of the founding members of the Association for Diagnostics & Laboratory Medicine (formerly AACC) in 1948.
+The Capital Section honored her memory by naming one of its awards after her and the section posted a briefbiographical sketchwhich highlights her contributions.

-Miriam Reiner was named 1971 AACC Fisher Award winner at the 23rd AACC National Meeting.The award, given annually to honor outstanding services by a clinical chemist to the profession, consists of a plaque and $1000 honorarium.
+Miriam Reiner was named 1971 the Association for Diagnostics & Laboratory Medicine (ADLM) Fisher Award winner at the 23rd ADLM National Meeting.The award, given annually to honor outstanding services by a clinical chemist to the profession, consists of a plaque and $1000 honorarium.

 Her interest in clinical chemists extends beyond the National Organization and in 1967 she was honored at the Chemical Society Meeting at Guayaquil, Ecuador, where her experience was used to help organize Clinical Chemists of Ecuador.